Parliamentary.ai

 Overview

-The Co-operative and Community Benefit Societies and Credit Unions Act 2010 modernized the legal framework for co-operative societies, community benefit societies, and credit unions in the UK, allowing for clearer registration processes and aligning their regulations more closely with those governing companies and building societies.
+The Co-operative and Community Benefit Societies and Credit Unions Act 2010 modernized the legal framework for co-operative and community benefit societies and credit unions in the UK.
+It streamlined registration processes, updated regulations, and aligned certain aspects of their governance with company law.

 Description